The Most Common Welding Defects: Causes and Remedies

 Discontinuities can be defined as the irregularities formed in the given weld metal due to wrong or incorrect welding patterns, etc. The discontinuity may differ from the desired weld bead shape, size, and intended quality.
 They may occur either outside or inside the weld metal.
 Some discontinuities may not cause rejection if they are under permissible limits stated in the applicable code or standard.

 Once a discontinuity or a group of discontinuities exceeds the limits stated in the applicable code or standard it becomes a weld defect.
-Upon discovering a welding defect, there must be appropriate rectification.
+Upon discovery of a welding defect, there must be appropriate rectification.

 Categorisation of Discontinuities